 - The Company may remove User Content in the event that the Company determines in its sole discretion that any User Content is inaccurate, infringes any third party Intellectual Property Rights and/or is inappropriate for use within Workyard.

 - Each User acknowledges and accepts that the Company may use any User Content for the purposes of promoting Workyard and/or the Company’s business.
-The User provides a perpetual, non-transferable worldwide licence to use any Intellectual Property in the User Content for this purpose.
+The User provides a perpetual, non-transferable worldwide license to use any Intellectual Property in the User Content for this purpose.

 2.3 Job Listings